Georgia Library Science Degree Programs

 How to Become a Librarian in Georgia

 Georgia offers four kinds of certificates in librarianship.
-The first level is a para-professional certificate which allows library workers in at the entry-level.
+The first level is a paraprofessional certificate which allows library workers to gain entry level employment.
 Paraprofessionals must have a bachelor’s degree and at least 12 semester hours in a library science program at an approved school.
 The next level is a librarian professional graduate certificate, which requires an MLIS degree from an ALA-accredited school.
 The third level is a librarian advanced professional graduate certificate, which requires an MLIS and six or more years of planned graduate study from an approved institution.
 The last level of librarianship is a librarian doctorate certificate, and to obtain this level you must earn a Ph.D. in information science from a school that has an accredited MLIS program.

 To become a school librarian in Georgia, you will need to pass competency tests, pass a certification program approved by the Georgia Professional Standards Commission (GaPSC), have a thorough knowledge of information organization, and literacy for all ages, and have three years of teaching experience.